-

 Poland is generally a safe country to visit, though it’s always wise to check and follow government travel advisories before planning your trip.

-You can also visit the Foreign, Commonwealth & Development Office (FCDO)
+You can also visit the Foreign, Commonwealth & Development Office (FCDO) for the latest government travel advice for Poland.

 There’s no single best time to visit Poland; it largely depends on your interests.
 Summer (June to August) is the peak tourist season and usually sees warm weather, ideal for exploring cities and enjoying outdoor activities.
 Winter (December to February) is also popular, especially for Poland’s renowned Christmas markets and winter sports facilities.